 - Level of distress a teen feels about attending school

 - Strength of the teen’s resistance to school

 - Whether their resistance is disrupting the teen’s and the family’s life.

-Moreover, teens may show school avoidance symptoms even when they do attend school most days.
-For example, they might be late to school often due to anxiety or frequently leave school early.
+Moreover, teens may show school refusal symptoms even when they do attend school most days.
+For example, they might be late to school often due to anxiety or frequently leave in the middle of the school day.
 In addition, they may visit the school nurse multiple times.
 And they might text or call parents throughout the school day.

-A teenager may refuse to go to school for a variety of reasons.
-Some of the most common include the following:
+When a teen refuses to go to school and insist on staying home, there are a number of possible causes.
+Some of the most common reasons for school refusal include the following:

 - Teen anxiety